jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-06-work-or-vacation.md

 <li>Are you traveling for work or holiday?</li>
 </ul>

 I have a little bit of trouble with the first one.
 I'm expected to answer with the city I live in, but I don't live anywhere.
 So am I from San Diego because I was born there?
-Or am I from San Francisco because I had an apartment there the most recently?
+Or am I from San Francisco because that's where I last had an apartment?
 Or am I from Seattle because I most recently spent a a couple months there?
 After a year of traveling where will I be "from?"
 I'm currently just saying California and going into more detail if we keep talking.

 But the most vexing question for me is <b>"work or holiday?"</b> On my last trip, it was easy.
 I was on holiday.
 Sure, I was doing some work here and there, but I was primarily on holiday.